ChrissChris/speed-typing-game/speed-typing-game/README.md

-# Speed Typing Game - Builded with React JS 💫
+# Speed Typing Game - Created with React JS 💫

 <br/>

-> ### Hello everyone, this is a speed typing game builded with React JS, where you can check how fast you can typing.
+> ### Hello everyone, this is a speed typing game Created with React JS, where you can check how fast you can typing.
 Enjoy ✅

  <br/>